 If your research turned up a wild example from a study that perfectly fits what you’re writing about, leading with that anecdote might be the best way to open your essay.
 Or maybe you have a personal story that relates to the topic — or permission from a friend to include their story.

-The anecdotal lede is a favorite for magazine journalists and, let’s be honest, most of the writers in the room.
+The anecdotal hook is a favorite for magazine journalists and, let’s be honest, most of the writers in the room.
 It’s an excuse for us to play with words and work in more storytelling.
 As a bonus, well-told stories also have a knack for sucking in readers.
 Humans are storytellers.
 It’s like our radar is always pinging for another wild tale to first hear and then share.

 But be careful you’re not wooed by a story that doesn’t fit the essay you’re writing.
 And if it does fit, keep it brief.
 The details you include need to be relevant to the essay, not just satisfying the inner gossip’s need for more juice.